 The worst case scenario is nuclear war.
 The best case scenario is the dismantling and disposal of all nuclear weapons and materials.
 But what would a nuclear war mean?
 And is nuclear disarmament realistic?
 Check out the two videos below to learn more.

-Three simple steps you can take that will make a difference:
+These three simple steps will make a difference:

-* Get Organised.
-Join CND, or just stay up-to-date with their mailing list.
+Get Organised – join CND, or subscribe to their mailing list.